ReefDoctor was founded by Roderick Stein-Rostaing and Daniel Presman in July 2000.

 Head Science Officer

-Since her arrival at ReefDoctor in 2005, Emma has gained the experience, tools and resources to become a specialist in the field of marine research, project management and community development.
+Emma has been with ReefDoctor since 2005, during which time she has gained the experience, tools and resources to become a specialist in the field of marine research, project management and community development.
 These skills provide her with the ability to develop long-term strategies for tangible poverty alleviation and ecosystem conservation to benefit coastal communities and safeguard biodiversity of the region.

 Beth graduated from Plymouth University with a first class degree in Marine Biology (BSc Hons) where her research focused on the ecology of kelp-associated marine ecosystems and biologically generated habitat.
 During her time at university, Beth completed her HSE commercial diving license and assistant instructor, provoked by her interest of the ocean and diving.
 After completing her degree, Beth travelled extensively in Indo-China, where she completed her SSI Divemaster in Koh Tao, Thailand.
 As a dive professional, Beth is now utilising her marine biological background and diving experience as a Science Officer at ReefDoctor.
 Here, Beth is following her aspiration of combining marine biology with diving by teaching volunteers and interns about marine conservation and leading projects to better understand the Bay of Ranobe.